 Over-the-counter medications, such as ibuprofen (Advil) or acetaminophen (Tylenol), can be used to manage the pain caused by acute pericoronitis.
 If the infection is localized to a particular tooth and has not radiated to other areas, your dentist can clean out the affected area thoroughly under local anesthesia.

-To keep the area clean, your dentist may prescribe a dental rinse containing chlorhexidine.
+To keep the area clean, your dentist may prescribe a Pericoronitis Mouthwash, dental rinse containing chlorhexidine.
 Dilute hydrogen peroxide or warm salt water can also be used as an oral rinse.
 However, if there is an inflammation or fever, your dentist may prescribe erythromycin, amoxicillin, or any other oral antibiotic to you.

 Undergoing minor dental surgery to take away the overlapping gum tissue (operculectomy)

 Any patient who desires to keep the molar tooth would have to undergo minor dental surgery to take away the operculum.
 This process is known as operculectomy.
 This will enable better access to the tooth to clean the affected area and prevent the accumulation of food debris and bacteria in-between the erupting tooth and the overlapping gingiva.
-Though in some unfortunate instances, the gingival may regrow and recreate the similar dental problem.
+Though in some unfortunate instances, the gingival may regrow and recreate a similar dental problem.

 Removing the wisdom tooth